EldonGabriel/eldongabriel.github.io/_experience/networking.md

 </div>

+---

 ## Portfolio Documentation

-This section reflects hands-on networking work across protocol analysis, architecture design, and connectivity troubleshooting.
-Each project focuses on identifying root cause, validating configurations, and improving network security and stability.
+This section reflects hands-on networking work across protocol analysis, architectural design, and connectivity troubleshooting.
+Each project focuses on root cause identification, configuration validation, and improving the network security and stability.

-While selected projects are displayed here, they are supported by a larger archive of technical reports, lab documentation, and network design artifacts maintained within a private research repository.
+Selected projects are presented here, supported by a broader archive of technical reports, laboratory documentation, and network design artifacts maintained in a private repository.

-Complete documentation and supporting materials are available upon request for professional or technical review.
+Full documentation and supporting materials are available upon request for professional and technical reviews.